baymax06in19/llm_evals/README.md

 For quantized versions, test results may be available in associated repositories or result tables.
 If high-priority benchmark results aren't available or seem unreliable, or if further adjustments are needed to best fit our use case, local evaluations can be done using the available test data and evaluation methods to get results.

-For example, since instruction-following is an important capability, using evaluation through benchmarks that focus on it could help ensure the model's performance remains within an acceptable performance range.
+For example, Think instruction-following is an important capability for your use case, using evaluation through benchmarks that focus on it could help ensure the model's performance remains within an acceptable performance range.

 **EX:**
 IFEval Benchmark (Instruction-Following Evaluation)